konsolebox/scripts/README.md

 #### libfind.sh

-Finds library files by keywords or expressions in directories specified by /etc/ld.so.conf and its subfiles.
-Expressions can be in the form of normal patterns, regular expressions, or extended regular expressions which can be changed through an option.
-It also has an integrated list of common directories that can be used over those specified in files.
+Finds library files by keywords or expressions in directories specified by /etc/ld.so.conf and its subfiles, or in common library directories specified in an integrated list.

 #### manfind.sh